 - Other extended services are also applied to help patients manage stress, such as yoga classes, meditation, and art therapy.

-You can avoid a relapse in a few ways: don’t skip the prescribed medication, find ways to manage your stress, and maintain a closer relationship with your loved ones.
+A relapse can be avoided in a few ways: don’t skip the prescribed medication, find ways to manage stress, and maintain a closer relationship with loved ones.
 Treating drug addiction is a lifelong journey, and requires a strong commitment from the addict.